grz0zrg/fbg/custom_backend/README.md

 FBGraphics : Custom rendering backend
 =====

+Note : By default FBG custom backend use RGB format (24 bits buffers), `FBG_RGBA` need to be defined when compiling for RGBA format (32 bits buffers)

 ## OpenGL ES 2.0

 FBG OpenGL ES 2.0 rendering backend with GL utilities, similar to the GLFW backend.